Preview via Function, Requirement & State

 The function of the 6 Dyads (G2) is to enable you to establish a foothold in society.

-This requires you to organise risk-taking continually using any of the 6 forms of commitment that result from combining adjacent means of benefiting.
+This requires you to organise risk-taking continually using any of the 6 types of commitment that result from combining adjacent means of benefiting.

 Transition: Risk-taking is focused, which is what allows it to be managed and continually monitored.
-However, this activity needs to be complemented and supported by a wider social presence.
+However, this activity needs to be complemented and supported by an attractive and broader social presence.

 G3:

-The function of the 5 Triads (G3) is to enable you to preserve your place in society.
+The function of the 5 Triads (G3) is to enable you to construct your social identity.

 This requires you to handle exposure sporadically using any of the 5 spheres of contest that result from combining 3 adjacent means of benefiting.